On Oct 14, 2021, at 4:20 AM, email@example.com wrote:

 The second category is privacy coins, and there's really only one entrant that matters, which is Monero.
 It currently has stronger privacy characteristics than Bitcoin, and this makes it useful for some people.
 I don't own any, and I don't consider it something to invest in per se, but it is a legitimate project, not a scam, and probably has some useful future ahead of it.

-In a nutshell, I would say ignore everything but bitcoin.
+In a nutshell, I would suggest ignoring everything but bitcoin.
 As we like to say, just "stay humble and stack sats".
 Simply continuing to grow the amount of bitcoin you own will put you in the best position possible as bitcoin continues to absorb a greater and greater share of the world's wealth.
 It may seem like bitcoin is worth a lot today at 50K+ USD per unit, but only around 1% of the world has any exposure to it.
 As bitcoin continues to be adopted by millions and eventually billions around the world, and as its supply remains fixed at 21 million units, the value that the network stores will grow many times over from where it is today and the price of each unit will grow alongside it.
 We are still very early in bitcoin's adoption curve.
 If you're prepared to buy and hodl for the long run, you'll be in great shape to ride that curve to its stable top many years from now.

 I would recommend against day trading or any other kind of trading for profit on the simple rationale that it is extremely hard to do well.
 Unless you are willing to dedicate your whole life to getting really good at it, you will probably lose both a lot of time and money.
 I helped build a bitcoin exchange called Bisq, but even I do not do any such trading for profit.
-I only trade bitcoin when I need to for practical purposes, i.e. to add to my bitcoin savings or (god forbid) to sell some bitcoin to buy something I need in my life.
+I only trade when I need to for practical purposes, i.e. to add to my bitcoin savings or (god forbid) to sell some bitcoin to buy something I need in my life.

 Rather than actively trading, what I recommend is taking a dollar cost averaging (DCA) approach to growing your bitcoin savings.
 Maybe you already know the term.
 If not, it just means that you allocate a certain amount of your monthly / weekly income to buying bitcoin, and you always buy the same dollar amount, regardless of what the USD/BTC price is.
 This is an excellent way to take advantage of bitcoin's volatility instead of getting wrecked by it.

 If you take the advice above, you may find that there's not much left to do!
 If you ignore 99% of the "crypto" world, give up on active trading and just focus on growing your bitcoin stack, you'll suddenly have plenty of time on your hands.
 With that extra time, I recommend going deep on your Bitcoin education.
 There is so much to learn and master.
-Focus on understanding and using the Lightning Network for fast, cheap and private transactions, CoinJoin for keeping your on-chain history private; multisig, hardware wallets and steel plate backups for keeping your stack highly secure.
+Focus on understanding and using the Lightning Network for fast, cheap and private transactions, CoinJoin for keeping your on-chain history private; multisig, hardware wallets and steel plate backups for keeping your stack secure.
 Make sure you have an inheritance plan in place.
 Understand the philosophical and economic underpinnings of Bitcoin by reading the great works of Austrian Economics, e.g. Mises, Rothbard and Hoppe.
 Read Saifedean Ammous's The Bitcoin Standard and his forthcoming The Fiat Standard books.
 All of these things are valuable uses of time, and will keep you busy for perhaps years to come.
-As you spend time with each of them, you will become a stronger Bitcoin user, and you'll be increasingly ready for the absolutely wild ride that I believe is ahead of us in the years to come.
+As you spend time with each of them, you will become a stronger Bitcoin user and you'll be increasingly ready for the wild ride I believe is ahead of us in the years to come.

-This whole space can be bewildering in its complexity, huge sums of money and fast pace of change.
+This whole space can be bewildering in its complexity, big sums of money and fast pace of change.
 But there is signal to be found in the noise, and that signal is Bitcoin.
 Focus on it, and let yourself fall down the Bitcoin rabbit hole.
 It'll guide you in the right direction.

 - What Bitcoin Did